alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 **September 2015**

 I chose to do an internship instead of research the summer before senior year.
-I was a disillusioned with research after running into so many road blocks, and didn't feel like I was self-motivated enough to try for a Ph.D. program.
+I was disillusioned with research after running into so many road blocks, and didn't feel like I was self-motivated enough to try for a Ph.D. program.

 It was [a good experience]({% post_url 2015-08-20-things-i-did-in-my-khan-academy-internship %}),
 and overall I'm very glad I decided to take the offer.
 At the same time, when the semester started I found myself enjoying research a lot more.
 Maybe it was the light course load in the first few weeks, or maybe it was the realization that I actually knew what I was doing.
-I could hold a conversation with the grad student mentoring me.
+I could actually hold a conversation with the grad student mentoring me.
 At least, for a while.

-Riding the peak of research motivation, I set up meetings with my PI to find a way to get a reasonable application in time for deadlines.
-I get started on a new project, one that could lead to a paper faster than my old one.
+Riding my newfound wave of motivation, I set up meetings with my professor to find a way to get a reasonable application in time for deadlines.
+I start a new project, one that could lead to a paper faster than my old one.
-(Later, I find a paper where the authors independently worked along the same lines I did, this time [from less than a year ago](http://papers.nips.cc/paper/5421-deep-learning-for-real-time-atari-game-play-using-offline-monte-carlo-tree-search-planning).
+(A few months later, I find a paper where the authors independently worked along the same lines I did, this time [from less than a year ago](http://papers.nips.cc/paper/5421-deep-learning-for-real-time-atari-game-play-using-offline-monte-carlo-tree-search-planning).
 They ran into the same computational barrier as me, and got over it by throwing more computing power at the problem instead of developing algorithmic